saveoursecrets/sdk/README.md

 If the remote node *contains* the HEAD commit then it will send a CONFLICT response and a proof that it contains the calling node's HEAD.
 The calling node can then synchronize by pulling changes from the remote node and try to apply the patch again.

+If a calling node gets a CONFLICT response and no match proof but it contains the HEAD proof returned by the remote node then it can push it's local changes to the remote node and try again.

-If a calling node gets a CONFLICT response and no match proof then it a *hard conflict* will need to be resolved, see [Conflicts](#conflicts).
+If a calling node gets a CONFLICT response and no match proof and it does not contain the HEAD proof send by the remote node then it is a *hard conflict* and will need to be resolved, see [Conflicts](#conflicts).

 ### Networking